 et al. Acute lamotrigine overdose: a systematic review of published adult and pediatric cases.
 Clin Toxicol (Phila).
 2018 Feb;56(2):81–9.

-et al. Extracorporeal treatment for valproic acid poisoning: systematic review and recommendations from the EXTRIP workgroup. ...
+et al. Extracorporeal treatment for valproic acid poisoning: systematic review and recommendations from ...